wifwucite/esphome-grove-multi-gas-v2/README.md

 This component provides a sensor component for [ESPHome](https://esphome.io) for the [Grove multichannel gas sensor V2](https://wiki.seeedstudio.com/Grove-Multichannel-Gas-Sensor-V2/).
 It has the ability to detect a variety of gases: Carbon monoxide (CO), Nitrogen dioxide (NO2), Ethyl alcohol(C2H5CH), Volatile Organic Compounds (VOC).
 According to the specifications it is rather a qualitive than a quantitive sensor.
 But this is enough for fun projects like building an [artificial nose](https://blog.benjamin-cabe.com/2021/08/03/how-i-built-a-connected-artificial-nose).
+If you are interested in qualitative measurements, you may want to enable the `raw_values` option, which will publish raw sensor readings instead of converted ppm values.

 ## Installation